 Meats: Unlike the American diet, which includes plenty of red meat, the Mediterranean diet utilizes very little red meat.
 Instead, Mediterraneans tend to eat fish and poultry.

-Fatty fish, such as tuna, contain Omega-3 fatty acids – essential fatty acids that have been shown to reduce the risk of heart disease, while protecting against later degenerative diseases such as Alzheimer’s.
+Fatty fish, such as tuna, contain Omega-3 fatty acids – essential fatty acids that have been shown to reduce the risk of heart problem, while protecting against later degenerative problems such as Alzheimer’s.
 Poultry contains far less saturated fat than red meat.
 The Mediterranean diet does include some beef, lamb, pork, and even goat, but these meats are used sparingly.

 Grains: The Mediterranean diet includes whole grain breads, pastas, and couscous.